 I had a lot of anxiety traveling 1500 miles from my wife and three boys.
 The staff has really helped me stay focused on the reasons I am here and kept me busy with healthy and fun activities to keep me motivated.
 That has made all the difference.Reed

 Natural satisfaction is important to life in recovery.
-We have dedicated, clinically-trained staff who engage our guests in social activities with a focus spending time in a way that is both constructive and enjoyable.
-Various planned outings to engage in activities such as swimming, bowling, hiking, and many more emphasize the broad range of opportunities available for sober fun.
+We have dedicated staff who engage our guests in social activities with a focus spending time in a way that is both constructive and enjoyable.
+Various planned outings to engage in activities that emphasize the broad range of opportunities available for sober fun.

 The ultimate aim of our activities programming is to empower our guests to identify and to experience natural satisfaction in order to constructively use their time in the face of boredom and isolation.
 Boredom is one of the most significant triggers for relapse, so learning to deal with it effectively is an important skill for lasting recovery.
 We leave regular blocks of time unscheduled in order to provide a safe environment in which our guests can learn to manage and to cope with boredom.